grafana/x-ray-datasource/README.md

 - 100GB data ingested for Application Signals including complete visibility into application transaction spans
 - 100 million Signals for Application Signals with no visibility into application transaction spans

-Please see the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/) for more details the pricing for these APIs.
+Refer to the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/) for more details the pricing for these APIs.

 ## Configure the data source with provisioning